DavideCatto/XFeat-ONNX/README.md

 - Actually Dense Multiscale model is not supported.
 Possible Future Work!

 ### Keypoints location
-- To compare the Pytorch/Onnx/C++ models, the images in the assets folder were used.
+- ~~To compare the Pytorch/Onnx/C++ models, the images in the assets folder were used.
 It can be seen in the results that the Python Pytorch/ONNX results are very similar to each other.
 For the C++ part, the results may vary slightly, particularly with a noticeable upward sliding of points compared to the Python versions.
 However, when using the images without applying padding (image_800x608), the sliding does not occur.
-Could some scaling/rounding factor be getting lost somewhere?
+Could some scaling/rounding factor be getting lost somewhere?~~
+--> Pay attention to plot keypoints function float/int

 ## Citation
 Project taken from: [XFeat](https://github.com/verlab/accelerated_features/tree/main)